-For my first full review I have decided to go back to my years in middle school, back to one of the very first manga I have ever read.
-In those times, there was only a small selection of manga translated into English to choose from, and even smaller was the selection of shoujo manga.
+For my first full review I decided to go back to my years in middle school to one of the very first manga I have ever read.
+In those days there was only a small selection of manga translated into English to choose from, and even smaller was the selection of shoujo manga.
 Luckily enough manga had slowly begun to increase in popularity, and one day as I was passing through the library I had come across an intriguing novel by a Japanese artist.
-In its pages lain a story of a mysterious book where a young girl is thrust into a world of gods and war, there she must face a struggle between doing her duty and being with the one she loved.
+In its pages lay a story of a mysterious book where a young girl is thrust into a world of gods and war, there she must face a struggle between doing her duty and being with the one she loved.
 I am talking, of course, of Yuu Watase’s Fushigi Yugi.

 I would said that the story on the whole is very worth the read.
 It is still most definitely a shoujo but it has enough adventure in later volumes that would probably appease even some shounen fans.
 The relationships between characters are constantly changing and although the beginning seems a little slower, it starts to pick up at about volume 3-4.